-Max’s children believe that one of his main talents was his ability to pose the problem and find a way to solve it.
-This quality leads Max to start the Stanley Foundation, as a catalyst for the change he felt necessary in the world, as he saw it.
+Max’s children believed that one of his main talents was his ability to pose a problem and find a way to solve it.
+This quality led Max to start the Stanley Foundation, as a catalyst for the change he felt was necessary in the world.

 The Stanley Foundation served as an avenue for Betty and Max to donate charitable support to other organizations working in the field.
-The Foundation began to gain traction in the early 60s, at a conference that was held in New York.
+The Foundation began to gain national attention in the early 60s at a conference in New York.
 Business and government officials were invited to talk about how the US should move forward in the Cold War.
 The conference became known as the “Strategy for Peace.”
-The second conference was held in 1961 near Washington, D.C., and organized by the Stanley Foundation.
-The foundation continues to annually hold the Strategy for Peace conference today.
+The second conference was held in 1961 near Washington, D.C. and was organized by the Stanley Foundation.
+The Foundation continues to hold the Strategy for Peace conference annually.
 The conference aligns around U.S. foreign policy issues.

 To educate Americans on what other countries’ press was reporting about foreign policy, the Stanley Foundation published a magazine called The World Press Review.
 It allowed American citizens to gain a global understanding of world issues and policy.
 The magazine was published until 2003.

 Betty took an interest in African art on trips to Liberia with Max.
 She bought pieces and brought them home, where Max also took an interest.
-He became somewhat of an expert in African art as he studied alongside experts and purchased more pieces.
-The Stanley’s put together one of the three largest African art collections in the United States, which is now on display University of Iowa Stanley Museum of Art.
+He studied African art alongside experts and purchased more pieces.
+The Stanleys amassed one of the three largest African art collections in the United States, which is now on display at the University of Iowa Stanley Museum of Art.

 Max was a global citizen living in a local setting.
 His opinion was not only valued but sought after at the UN meetings he attended.
-His lasting legacy has shaped the work the Stanley Center for Peace and Security continues to do and is a testament to the importance of all opinions - even those in local rural communities like ours.
+His lasting legacy still shapes the work of the Stanley Center for Peace and Security.
+His life demonstrates the importance of various opinions sitting at the same table to discuss - even in rural communities like ours.